 If the previously-applied actions do not generate any matches, and the '-o dirnames' option was supplied to complete when the compspec was defined, directory name completion is attempted.
+If the '-o plusdirs' option was supplied to complete when the compspec was defined, directory name completion is attempted and any matches are added to the results of the other actions.

 By default, if a compspec is found, whatever it generates is returned to the completion code as the full set of possible completions.
 The default Bash completions are not attempted, and the Readline default of filename completion is disabled.
-If the '-o default' option was supplied to complete when the compspec was defined, Readline's default completion will be performed if the compspec generates no matches.
+If the '-o bashdefault' option was supplied to complete when the compspec was defined, the default Bash completions are attempted if the compspec generates no matches.
+If the '-o default' option was supplied to complete when the compspec was defined, Readline's default completion will be performed if the compspec (and, if attempted, the default Bash completions) generate no matches.